yoga-poses-for-anti-aging

 • Let your head hang and place your hands on the floor or hold your ankles.

-• Relax in the pose, allowing your spine to lengthen.
+• Stay in the pose and feel your spine lengthen.

 Benefits: